jemc/pony-zmq/README.md

-# ponyzmq
+# pony-zmq

-ZeroMQ bindings for the Pony language.
+Pure Pony implementation of the ZeroMQ messaging library.